BenHagueNZ/msgraph.go/README.md

 (The online references at pkg.go.dev above are not shown due to huge size of packages - [#23](https://github.com/BenHagueNZ/msgraph.go/issues/23))

+## Notes on this clone

+There are several issues currently.
+1) Does not work correctly with the new xml format.
+Related to adding multiple namespaces.
+Partially fixed but not completely
+2) Creation of URLs believed to be inaccurate
+3) Beta API not being created at all

+The generator_generate.go file parses out xml file and then calls the tmpl files to create the various files needed. generator_types.go is also quite relevant.

+Couple of possible approaches - Either try to fix the generator for all cases, or pull out a smaller number and try to get them going manually.

+## From original below

 ## Introduction

 [Microsoft Graph] client library for Go.
 Still in PoC or pre-alpha stage.